Alma and Joe Pruden.

 Samuel and Martha Reed.

-During the Depression, Samuel and Martha Reed, with their son, Oscar, were forced to leave Saskatoon.
+During the Depression, Samuel and Martha Reed, with their son, Oscar, was forced to leave Saskatoon.
 There was no work and the Depression was getting the best of everyone.
 Samuel bought a team of horses and they left Saskatoon with their belongings, to Greenmantle.
 The first winter they stayed at their son's place.
 Earl had moved to Greenmantle earlier.
-In the spring they started building their own cabin on their homestead and moved in that summer.
+In the spring they started building their cabin on their homestead and moved in that summer.

 Samuel also did construction work.
 He was the Superintendent for the work being done for the Cold Lake Air Force and was the foreman for the construction of Burns.
 Samuel and Martha also ran a stopping house for the people going to town from Greenmantle or Timberlost.
 It was a long ride to town and the people were grateful to have a place to stop and eat and to feed their horses.
-Samuel and Oscar, after their arrival in Greenmantle, took out a contract on ties, and sold them to O.P.Godin's.
+Samuel and Oscar, after their arrival in Greenmantle, took out a contract on ties and sold them to O.P.Godin's.

 Tom and Ida Reed.

 My father Tom Reed, his wife Ida, their three daughters, Sarah, Dorothy and myself, Florence, a nephew, George Reed and Cliff Kemp arrived in Big River in the spring of 1934.
 We travelled by horses and wagons.
 One wagon had a canvas shelter which served as our home en route, while the other one contained all our belongings.
 We girls and George rode horseback and drove our cattle.

 Someone had told dad some glowing stories about Big River, a place where fish were for the taking and wild game was in abundance.
 This turned out to be very true and so I am sure that's the reason why he chose Big river to be our new home.